tacitknowledge/simulator/README.md

 # Simulator

 ##Overview
-Simulator is a functional tool that allows handling of different transports and their content based on predefined criteria and outputting expected results based on the situation being modeled
+Simulator is a functional tool that allows handling of different transports and their content based on predefined criteria and outputting expected results based on the situation being modeled.
+This tool may help simulate the behavior of a third party service like paypal or cybersource and from which depends the functionality of your application.
+This tool many help test your application.

-# Fow To Start Simulator
+# How To Start Simulator

 1. cd to simulator installation folder in a console
 2. mvn clean install